-The road is 460km long.
-It runs from the old German colonial town of Swakopmund to the tiny settlement of Terrace Bay.
-The road takes you through a desert area almost completely empty but for the occasional shipwreck embedded in the sand.
-The road along the coast is a "salt" road, which is smoother than an asphalt road and very nice to drive on.
-But when there is mist from the ocean, the road gets very slippery, a bit like black ice.
-The first 200km are salt and sand.
-The last 260 km are on a gravel surface.
-Further north is the Cape Cross Seal Reserve – where thousands of seals bask on the sand – and beyond that is the Skeleton Coast National Park with public access only by charter flight.
 You are requested to drive even in daylight using your headlights to alert oncoming vehicle of your presence.
 Mirage effect along this coast is common.
 Following a heavy mist the salt road becomes very slippery.
 Please drive accordingly.
 In the unlikely event of it raining you are advised not to make use of the road.
 There is little traction on the surface even for 4x4s.
-The salt and mud accumulates on the vehicle and is costly to remove.
+Salt and mud accumulate on the vehicle and is costly to remove.
 Driving on the road when it has been softened by rains will damage the surface even further making it a longer and more costly for the Roads Authority to repair the road to a serviceable condition.
 Do not attempt to drive across the salt pans, even in a 4X4.
 Although Namibia has used the metric system for over forty years, you will notice that all of the distance signs along the Skeleton Coast Road are marked in miles and not kilometers.